Garden Advice

 Do you know that cats love to chew on the lights?
 It will be best for everybody if light bulbs and wires are spread out either on the top half of your tree or deep around the trunk, so your cat cannot easily reach them.

-Better not.
 Cats are extremely cute while playing with tinsel and the joy and laughter from this sight may lift your Christmas spirits.
 But the cleaning up afterwards is just too much.
-Gathering single pieces of tinsel for the rest of the year while worrying if it is okay for your cat to eat it can simply be avoided by using less tinsel and using it wisely.
+Gathering single pieces of tinsel for the rest of the year while worrying if it is okay for your cat to eat it can simply be avoided by using less tinsel or avoiding it altogether.

 There are quite a few things you may have to give up to keep your tree and your cat safe.
 However, there are some ways you can create a sort of protective circle around your Christmas tree and your cat will not even go near it.
 For example: